ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 * reference state: Claims that describe various alternative states of a Target Environment.
 Reference Values Claims typically describe various possible states due to versioning, manufactruing practices, or supplier configuration options.
-* actual state: Claims that describe a snapshot of the state of a Target Environment instance.
+* actual state: Claims that describe a Target Environment instance at a given point in time.
 Endorsed Values and Evidence typically are Claims about actual state.
 * Group: A set of Evidence, Reference Values, Endorsed Values and Appraisal Policies which are processed together.